 If the product in the box isn’t protected, it can move around during shipping and can be damaged.
 This equally applies to packed products in a shipping box.
-And a broken product would not only be disappointing and incovenient for the recipient, but also bad for the environment: far more energy and resources are needed for the damaged product to be returned and for a new product to be manufactured and dispatched once again than for the manufacture of paper or air cushions that prevent the product from being damaged.
+And a broken product would not only be annoying for the recipient, but also bad for the environment: far more energy and resources are needed for the damaged product to be returned and for a new product to be manufactured and dispatched once again than for the manufacture of paper or air cushions that prevent the product from being damaged.

-As the manufacturer of protective packaging, Storopack has no direct influence over the size of the boxes and the amount of protective packaging material used by mail order companies.
 We do, however, offer our customers advice regarding efficient packaging processes in order to play our part in ensuring that only the protective packaging material that’s needed is actually used.

 Absolutely yes!
 However, for lowest environmental impact we suggest to dispose of products via the locally available disposal options, preferably via established collection for recycle.
 In most countries and communities the collection for plastics and paper for recycling are well established.
 Thus, it is the simplest and best way to contribute to the recycling of those products.